isaacnmm/pestpolicy-hugo2XX/content/posts/best-fly-spray-for-horses/index.md

 ---
-title: Best Fly Spray for Horses
+title: 7 Best Fly Spray for Horses in 2026
 description: Are you searching for the best fly spray for horses?
 One that's not only effective but also gentle on horses with sensitive skin?
 slug: best-fly-spray-for-horses